 The second option is to create a weekly newsletter you send out where you update your subscribers on deals, offers, new content or videos.
 Here are my top recommended providers.
 If you want a full list on the best email marketing software I got you covered.

-Convert Kit – Best for Products
+Convert Kit – Best for digital products

 Convert Kit was started by Nathan Berry who previously sold digital products via his website and email list.
 As such, Convert kit has a clear focus on building out funnels, email follow-ups and tagging in order to drive sales of digital products.